Faked enthusiasm is a dangerous thing.

 Additionally, do what you can to create an enjoyable work environment.
 Whether this means frequent company outings or just a light-hearted corporate culture, employees will be far more motivated to be productive if they like where they work.

-Finally, once you’ve identified the problems, set goals, and adjusted your organization accordingly, sit back and see if things get any better.
+Finally, once you’ve identified the problems, set goals, and adjusted your organization accordingly, sit back and see if things get any better—and if your unproductive employee starts to step up to the plate.
 If the changes made don’t improve productivity, it may be time to cut your losses and look elsewhere.